iodide-project/iodide/docs/workflows.md

 encountering CORS problems while attempting to use a dataset from a remote server, you may upload data directly to Iodide.

+### uploading files directly

 Data is uploaded on a per-notebook basis&mdash;rather than uploading data to your user account, you upload it to a specific notebook.
 To do so, click on the hamburger menu icon near the top-left of the page, then click _Manage Files_.
 The file management modal will appear.
+By default, you will be in the _Manage Files_ tab.
 Click _Add Files_ and select any number of files to upload.
 Once the files finished uploading, they will appear in a list alongside other files associated with that notebook.
 Click _Delete_ at any time to delete a file.

 To access this file from your notebook, you would use a fetch cell with the syntax --